What Is a Kitchen Work Triangle?

 U-Shaped Kitchen

-U-shaped kitchen layouts offer maximum potential for a triangular pathway because of ample counter spaces which you can use as prep areas.
-A sink at one end, the stove at the other, and the fridge in between — this is the ideal layout for this type of kitchens.
+U-shaped kitchen layouts offer maximum potential for a triangular pathway because of ample counter spaces, which you can use as food preparation areas.
+A sink at one end, the stove at the other, and the fridge in between—this is the ideal layout for this type of kitchen.

-However, if you have a dining table or island at the center, you may want to consider how this added space will affect the efficiency of the triangle.
-For example, you can orient the table in such a manner so that it doesn’t act as an obstruction.
-Another way is to add a cooktop to the island, resulting in an effective triangular formation.
+However, if you have a dining table or kitchen island at the center, you may want to consider how this added space will affect the efficiency of the work triangle.
+For example, you can orient the table in such a manner that it doesn’t act as an obstruction.
+Another way is to add a cooktop to the kitchen island, resulting in an effective triangular formation.

 Read more: Architect ideas for U shaped kitchen